What to bring?

 • These won’t be enough for dust storms, so bring your goggles EVERYWHERE!

-• I advise doing this after every shower, or your skin might feel like sandpaper by day 3
+• I advise doing this after every shower, or your skin might feel like sandpaper by day three

 • Moisturizing eyedrops